 Making well on their investment in the workshops held on June 13th in Montego Bay, participant teachers have already started integrating the core skills on a wider scale in their classrooms.
 Elsa McIntosh, Vice Principal and Teacher at Brightly Beam Pre-school, gave her feedback on the experience: “It was beneficial to us and we are looking forward to more training in this area and others as well.
 I have started to integrate more communication and critical thinking skills in my classroom.
 Thanks a lot”.

-The next set of British Council’s Introduction to Core Skills workshops, this time for secondary school teachers, will take place in September.
+The next set of the British Council’s Introduction to Core Skills workshops, this time for senior teachers and school leaders, will take place in November.
 Post the introductory training, all teachers will be offered advanced training in any one or all six of the core skills.
-More details on registration will be available on the British Council Caribbean website and Facebook pages as of August.
+More details on registration will be available on the British Council Caribbean website and Facebook pages as of October.